View free policies procedures examples from all manuals. No obligation, no credit card!

 …Whereas Risk Management Is Strategic

-Many people have laid the lion’s share of the blame for the economic crisis on the financial sector, or on government policies.
+Many people laid the lion’s share of the blame for the economic crisis on the financial sector, or on government policies.
 Certainly they weren’t the only causes, however.
 Companies in every sector took unnecessary risks and didn’t implement a system of effective controls and oversight.
 Good risk management practices existed but they weren’t followed.

 Risk management consists of identifying potential threats, assessing their likelihood and their impact (if they were to occur), and taking the necessary steps to eliminate or minimize risks.
 There are risks we’ll always be powerless to avoid or control (severe weather, earthquake, etc.), but we can cope with them — and many others — better simply by implementing effective risk management systems.